dotnet/docs-aspire/docs/whats-new/preview-3.md

 });
 ```

-Note: the `UseEmulator()` call `IgnoreEmulatorCertificate` property in the code samples above.
-This means that when this Aspire application is run we will launch the Cosmos emulator for you and automatically configure the Cosmos client to use the emulator.

-We are currently working with the Cosmos team to remove the need to set IgnoreEmulatorCertificate so this customization for settings may not be required in the future.
+When using the Cosmos DB emulator, you can ignore the certificate validation by setting the `IgnoreEmulatorCertificate` property to `true`.
+We are currently working with the Cosmos team to remove the need to set `IgnoreEmulatorCertificate` so this customization for settings may not be required in the future.

-When deployed, azd will automatically provision the Cosmos DB resource and create the database as defined in the Aspire application model.
+When deployed, `azd` will automatically provision the Cosmos DB resource and create the database as defined in the .NET Aspire application model.

 ### `StackExchange.Redis` now has logging